carpentries/instructor-training/messages/discussion-guidelines.md

 *   Make sure that all know where the lesson material can be found.
     Ensure that they all know about the instructor guide.

-*   Discuss the fact that the lesson material is under continous development.
+*   Discuss the fact that the lesson material is under continuous development.
 Tell the students that any and all changes to the lesson material that might improve on it is welcome.
 If anybody has any comments on the material, they are very welcome.

 *   Go through each of the modules in the lesson and ask if anybody has any problems, questions, or comments about the module.
-This walkthrough is particulary important if any of the participants are on the quieter side.
+This walkthrough is particularly important if any of the participants are on the quieter side.

 *   It is important that we ensure that all of the participants get to